ProyectoIntegrador2018/e_sports_ai/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: tarreaTecnicas-template
+name: User-Story-template
-about: 'tecnical work template '
+about: 'This template will be used to create a new user story '
 title: ''
 labels: ''
 assignees: ''